dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 * In cases of group of companies, the locations may have different scopes of certification or trading names, each is issued with respective names, addresses and scope.
 The certificate shall have the same certificate number with a suffix (as explained above).

 * Clients may have integrated system where certificates for multiple standards are issued.
 In such cases, the Accreditation body accredited certificate is issued as above.
-Rest of the certificates shall be issued by CIOSC using its own format and process.
+Rest of the certificates shall be issued by DGC using its own format and process.
 Necessary comment shall be added to the client file and client database for future reference / use.

 * In the event of issuing any revised certification documents, then the original certificate number will have a suffix of revision number. e.g. I/001/07 – R1, for first revision.
 The expiry date of the certificate does not change and continues the same as the original.
 Issue date shall be the date of C.C.
 Chairman Approval.
 Initial Registration date shall be the same as original.